Robinhood Targets $35 Billion IPO

-Stock trading app Robinhood announced plans to raise up to $ 2.3 billion when it goes public, CNN reports .
-According to a modified prospectus, the stock could sell for between $ 38 and $ 42 per share, giving the company an estimated market value range of $ 27 to $ 35 billion.
-That would make Robinhood more valuable than most of the S&P 500 companies.
+The stock trading app announced plans to raise as much as $2.3 billion when it goes public, reports CNN.
+According to an amended prospectus, the stock could sell between $38 and $42 per share, giving the company an estimated market value range of $27 to $35 billion.
+That would make Robinhood more valuable than most of the companies in the S&P 500.

-Robinhood's business structure faces scrutiny from regulators after retail investors trading on the platform caused price swings in stocks like GameStop earlier this year.
+Robinhood’s business structure is facing scrutiny by regulators after retail investors trading on the platform caused wild price swings in stocks like GameStop earlier this year.

-Robinhood received a record fine last month on charges that misled investors and recently settled with the family of a trader who committed suicide after misinterpreting what he thought was a large debt on his account.
+Robinhood received a record fine last month on charges it misled investors and recently settled with the familly of a trader who committed suicide after misinterpreting what he thought was a large debt in his account.

-Critics also argue that the company's payment structure creates conflicts of interest.
+Critics also contend the company’s payment structure creates conflicts of interest.

-The company also warns that a slowdown in cryptocurrency trading could affect its third-quarter revenue.
+The company is also warning that a slowdown in cryptocurrency trading could impact its third quarter revenues.

-Robinhood, whose IPO could take place next week, plans to go public on the Nasdaq and trade under the ticker symbol HOOD.
+Robinhood, whose IPO could come as soon as next week, plans to list on the Nasdaq and trade under the ticker symbol HOOD.